Frequently Asked Questions

 Is it Safe to Deliver Out of the Hospital?Open or Close

 Research has shown that planned, out-of-hospital birth with a registered, licensed or certified Midwife leads to fewer interventions and complications for both the mother and baby.
 The chances of you having a cesarean are greatly reduced out of the hospital (5-6% compared to 42% at our local hospital).
 Your baby will not be forcefully pulled out by forceps or vacuum.
 Your baby won’t be subjected to unnecessary tests and exams.
 It has been demonstrated that being confined to bed with continuous fetal monitoring, breaking the waters, and routine use of Pitocin and epidurals cause the majority of complications related to childbirth in the hospital.
 Avoiding these unnecessary interventions will only aid you in achieving a safe and uncomplicated delivery.
 Normally, birth is uncomplicated and does not require any intervention.
 The hospital transfer rate for planned out of hospital births nationally is 12% and the cesarean section rate is 5-6%.
-At Sweet Child O’ Mine, our transfer rate is 5.4% for 2015.
-Our cesarean section rate is 4.5%.
+At Sweet Child O’ Mine, our transfer rate was 8% for the 2016-2017 reporting year.
+Our cesarean section rate was 5.1%.
 Maternal and neonatal injuries are significantly less out of the hospital as well.
 According to a recent study published in the Canadian Medical Association Journal, neonatal mortality is less with Midwife attended out of hospital birth than with Midwife or physician attended hospital birth.
 Researchers found that childbirth out of hospital with a registered Midwife is just as safe as a conventional hospital birth and has a lower rate of complications.
 [Canadian Medical Association Journal, Janssen et al, September 15, 2009.
 181 (6-7)]

 At Sweet Child O’ Mine, all the Midwives, Nurses and Birth Assistants are certified in CPR and Neonatal Resuscitation and are trained to deal with emergency situations.
 We have several medications which can be used to stop hemorrhaging, oxygen, IV supplies and antibiotics, suturing supplies and lidocaine.
 If there is a need to go to the hospital, we are located only a half mile from Brandon Regional Hospital or when there is time, we will often transfer to the USF Midwife Group at Tampa General Hospital.